 Romania's 2013-15 balance-of-payments (BoP) financial assistance programme ended on 30 September 2015.
 As the second programme (2011-13), it was of precautionary nature and was not drawn upon.
 Post-programme surveillance started with the end of the programme.
 It will continue until at least May 2018.

 Post-programme surveillance (PPS) started on 1 October 2015, with the end of the third programme.
 It is linked to the loans under the 2009-2011 BoP programme, when disbursements of EUR 5.0 billion were made.
-EUR 3.5 million are currently outstanding.
+EUR 3.5 billion are currently outstanding.
 PPS will involve a regular flow of information to the European Commission and semi-annual visits to Romania to assess the economic, fiscal and financial situation of the country until at least May 2018, when 70% of the loan under the first programme is expected to be repaid.

 During the post-programme surveillance period, the Member State is required to discuss new major policy intentions with the European Commission and with the EFC in case the Commission considers these policy intentions may have the potential to jeopardise the repayment of the financial assistance.
 In addition, the Commission will continue its close cooperation with the Romanian authorities in the context of the European Semester and the fiscal and macroeconomic surveillance frameworks.